Global Partners outreach

 Uzbekistan

 Rashid and Alika are Muslim background believers in Christ.
 Multi-lingual, Rashid has extensive student and sports ministry experience in Uzbekistan, Russia, the Caucasus, and Tajikistan.
 He and Alika are now back in their native Uzbekistan where Rashid is not ashamed of the Gospel in this hard-to-reach part of the world.
-The Kadirovs have three adult daughters, two of whom live locally and help them in their student work.
+They recently established an international church that is reaching many young adults.
+Along with colleagues, they are hosting college students from the U.S. who are attending the local university and witnessing for Christ.
+They have seen much fruit from their ministry.